GepingY/PyPS/README.md

 # PyPartitionSchemes
-This program is under development to read most partitioning schemes, such as MBR, GPT, etc. <br />
+This program is developed to read most partitioning schemes, such as MBR, GPT, etc. Further function such as MBR to GPT is under development<br />
 ## Current available function:
 `interpret MBR (Master Boot Record) and it's deviate data such as partition table and type etc......` `interpret GPT (GUID Partition Table and it's deviate data such as partition table and type etc......)`